 01 of 16

 The Versatility of Concrete

 Of all the materials available to build patios, concrete is the most traditional yet versatile choice.
-It's smooth, clean, can be formed into curvilinear or geometric shapes, and, with the addition of tints, can become anything other than the classic light gray.
+It's smooth, clean, can be cast and formed into curvilinear or geometric shapes, and, with the addition of tints, can become anything other than the classic light gray.